rahulpdev/hass_nordigen_account/README.md

 await coordinator.async_config_entry_first_refresh()

 # Coordinator dynamically adjusts update intervals when a 429 rate limit is encountered, preventing unnecessary retries.

+# Coordinator also fires an event `nordigen_requisition_expired` when a 428 Expired Requisition error occurs, allowing automations to trigger notifications.
 ```

 2. **Store the coordinator in Home Assistant memory:**